MFR6340/theenglishextension.org/team.md

 Paula holds a BA as a QTS British Primary teacher.
 She currently teaches English to native speakers in the Birmensdorf(ZH) schools.
 She has been a private English tutor and has taught both in the UK and International school, Wallisellen.
 She lives in Birmensdorf (ZH) with her husband and 3 children.

 **Sylvia Nadig**
+Sylvia is a lecturer at the Pedagogische Hochschule in Kanton Zug.

 **Megan Farnsworth Rabil**